yangshun/tech-interview-handbook/algorithms/README.md

 This section dives deep into practical tips for specific topics of algorithms and data structures which appear frequently in coding questions.
 Many algorithm questions involve techniques that can be applied to questions of similar nature.
 The more techniques you have in your arsenal, the higher the chances of passing the interview.
 They may lead you to discover corner cases you might have missed out or even lead you towards the optimal approach!

-For each topic, there is also a list of recommended common questions which in my opinion is highly valuable for mastering the core concepts for the topic.
+For each topic, study links are recommended to help you master the topic.
+There is a list of recommended common questions to practice which in my opinion is highly valuable for mastering the core concepts for the topic.

 ## Contents